ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 14.md

 >"Let everyone be subject to the governing authorities, for there is no authority except that which God has established."

 #### 5. First Principle
-"Committing to your role means putting your best effort in regardless of the outcome.
-It is your responsibility to deliver the product that your management is wanting."
+"Committing to your role means putting your best effort in, regardless of the outcome.
+It is your responsibility to deliver the product that your management wants."

 ***
 ### Response 2: Resign